Author: Ryu Murakami

 Aoyama works with a friend to set up a fraudulent movie audition for the express purpose of scoping out women half his age for marriage, exploiting thousands of women’s dreams in the process.
 He ends up selecting Asami, a woman eighteen years his junior, and quickly becomes obsessed with her.
 He begins seeing her under false pretenses while he plays out their romance in his head.
 He hides the fact that he was previously married and has a teenage son over the course of their bizarre courtship, which is a pretty big red flag in the dating world.

-“People were infected with the concept that happiness was something outside themselves, and a new and powerful form of loneliness was born.
-Mix loneliness with stress and enervation and all sorts of madness can occur.
-Anxiety increases, and in order to obliterate the anxiety, people turn to extreme sex, violence, and even murder.”
+“People were infected with the concept that happiness was something outside themselves, and a new and powerful form of loneliness was born.”

 So why does Asami seem to be okay with everything?
 Aoyama is so arrogant he is completely blinded by the idea of dating a younger woman.
 It’s a slow build but trust me, it’s worth it, the characters were so flawed and so very human.
 Audition is one of the most compelling books I’ve read all year.